bayramtturgutt/pong-game/pong/README.md

     Open index.html in your web browser.

 Contributing

-Provide guidelines for contributing to the project if you wish to accept contributions from others.
-License

-Specify the license under which the game is distributed.
-For example:

     This project is licensed under the MIT License - see the LICENSE file for details.